deepgram/web-next/content/blog/posts/building-a-conversational-ai-flow-with-deepgram/index.md

     sys.exit(main() or 0)
 ```

+As you may notice when using `endpointing.py`, Deepgram will detect that you have finished speaking as soon as possible, meaning that in a conversational flow, this logic can easily cut you off mid-sentence every time you make even a minor pause.
 Rather than responding immediately, many applications will want to wait for a few seconds after a speaker finishes talking.
 This can be especially effective in conversational AI, where users may be speaking for long durations and occasionally pause mid-thought—waiting a few seconds to respond may result in a more natural conversational flow.
 A combination of endpointing and interim results can be used to determine when a desired duration of silence has passed.

 Here’s a code example that uses your microphone and the Python package beepy to play a notification sound after the number of seconds defined in a configurable `SILENCE_INTERVAL` has passed.
 (The default is 2.0, but this can be specified when running the script.)